Map with money

 Travel-friendly debit cards are handy if you want to withdraw cash while you’re away as unlike credit cards, there’s no additional interest to pay.

-I usually take one of each, with the debit card acting as a backup if I lose my credit card.
+I usually take both, with the debit card acting as a backup if I lose my credit card.

 Obviously you’ll need to open a current account in this case but there’s no reason why you can’t use it exclusively for travel, topping it up only when you need to spend the money.